 The probe is expected to cover actions by both the Israeli army and Palestinian armed groups like Hamas.
 However, the Prosecutor must first obtain confirmation from the court’s judges regarding ICC territorial jurisdiction in the occupied Palestinian territories.

 The weekend conference aims to discuss scientific challenges and successes under Israeli military rule of the occupied territories and to provide opportunities for collaboration between Palestinian and international scientists.

 Originally published on Just Security, Victor Kattan discusses the intersection of the U.S. government’s shifting opinion on Israeli settlements, and the International Criminal Court's probe into the situation in Palestine.

 Palestine Square spoke with Yousef Munayyer, a political analyst and the director of USCPR, to understand the implications of this executive order on Palestinian activism and criticism of Israel.

 In November, settlement numbers are understated, a writer attacks democrats on Palestine-Israel, and killing of civilians is justified.
 A point of balance is also found in a chronicle from history.

-The Institute for Palestine Studies (USA), Inc., (IPS) has an opening for a Fall 2019 intern in the exciting field of marketing and fundraising.
+The Institute for Palestine Studies (USA), Inc., (IPS) has an opening for two Spring 2020 interns in the exciting fields of Communications and Outreach.

 Awarded to an outstanding essay that addresses either contemporary or historical issues relating to Jerusalem.
 Winning prize of U.S. $1000 and essay published in the Jerusalem Quarterly.